 Willow O’Feral is a documentary filmmaker currently based in Vermont.
 Break the Silence: Reproductive & Sexual Health Stories is her debut feature film.
-She is also the co-director/producer of Sisters Rising, a documentary about Native American women fighting to restore tribal sovereignty in order to end the rape of Indigenous women in the US, which was awarded a Vision Maker Media grant and won Honorable Mention Big Sky Award when it world premiered at the Big Sky Documentary Film Festival in 2020.
+She is also the co-director/producer of Sisters Rising, a documentary about Native American women fighting to restore tribal sovereignty in order to end the rape of Indigenous women in the US.
+Sisters Rising won Best Documentary Feature at the 2020 American Indian Film Festival, 2020 Honorable Mention Big Sky Award, and the inaugural Thaddeus Stevens Award at the Middlebury New Filmmakers Festival.
 Willow was honored with the 2018 Choice Champion Award by Planned Parenthood of New England for her work creating Break the Silence, and she was a Fledgling Fellow at the 2018 DX Investigative Film Festival in Washington DC.

 Willow’s impetus to create Break the Silence: Reproductive & Sexual Health Stories came out of her conversations around advancing reproductive justice with the Women's Action Team, a feminist collective that Willow helped to found in Vermont in 2016.
 She is also the co-founder of Haptic Pictures, a production company producing beautiful original content around pressing issues of social justice, and a member of New Day Films, the longest running distribution cooperative for independent documentary filmmakers.
 Willow has also worked on several independent feature narrative films as 2nd Unit Cinematographer, Stills Photographer, and in the Art Department, and co-directed the short-form documentary Mike Seeler: Biohacker, for BRIC Media in NY.
 Willow holds a Bachelor’s Degree in Film/Video and French from Marlboro College.
 She loves community organizing and collaborative work, and has mentored youth in the Movies From Marlboro program, Reel Works in Brooklyn NY, and at In-Sight Photography Project in Brattleboro VT.
 She grew up on the coast of Northern California and loves documentary filmmaking because it is rooted in curiosity and empathy - which are two of her favorite things.